 MOD AFCP/19/98#11235

-60 9.2 Members should, where appropriate, encourage the parties to any special arrangements that are made pursuant to No. 58 to take into account relevant provisions of CCITT Recommendations.
+60 9.2 Member States should encourage the parties to any special arrangements that are made pursuant to 9.1 above to take into account relevant provisions of ITU-T Recommendations.

 Reasons: This provision targets to support 9.1 b) , since compliance to the ITU-T Recommendations will support the avoidance of causing harm to other Member States.